orbs-network/orbs-spec/behaviors/services/crosschain-connector.md

   * Emitting contract address
   * Event name
 * Returns a list of events from the desried transaction's receipt that matches the event signature and emitting contract.

+&nbsp;
+## `MgmtGetBlockInfoByTime` (method)
+> Query the ManagementVC about its latest committed block prior to a timestamp.
+* Shift the provided time reference to overcome inter-node sync across VCs (increase agreement chance).
+* This "finality reference time" is deterministically deduced from the provided block time (injects the ManagementVC VirtualChainID and ProtocolVersion).
+* NodeConfig: Add time shift constant for ManagementVC.
+* Returns the block-info (BlockHeight, BlockTimestamp) of the latest committed block just before the "finality reference time".
+* Cache the mapping between the provided time reference and block-info, to save on ManagementVC calls.
+* Usage: this method is used as a setup phase, to retrieve ManagementVC state records at a given BlockHeight, under agreement.

+&nbsp;
+## `MgmtCallContract` (method)
+> Run a read only contract call on the ManagementVC and return its data.
+* Run Call using a state at a given blockHeight.
+* Input: contract_name, method_name, arguments and blockHeight (injects the ManagementVC VirtualChainID and ProtocolVersion).
+* Returns the execution result and output arguments.
+* Usage: retrieve ManagementVC state data at a given BlockHeight under agreement.